 Once social distancing subsides, his career should force him to ‘get out there’ even more.
 2020, he assures me, will be the year to shake awake anyone who’s been sleeping on the music.

 “My album is gonna shock a lot of people.
 People are gonna be really surprised by it.
 Once I start rivalling top artists in the UK and then take it worldwide, they’re gonna realise there’s something going on here.”

 When examining his back catalogue, the array of collaborations – from Waka Flocka Flame to Lil Pump – is striking.
 I mention that he’s always been able to draw in big hitters: his first release, 2015’s audaciously titled ‘Lamborghini’, came with a cameo from P Money.

 Let this be a beacon of hope to the rest of us.
-If you play FIFA and have Twitter, a song with P Money’s not necessarily out of reach.
-This business model can also be applied transatlantically.
-2019’s ‘Down Like That’ attracted Rick Ross and Lil Baby, a feat he thanks his many fan bases for:
+If you play FIFA and have Twitter, a song with P Money might be within reach.
+This business development model can also be applied transatlantically: 2019’s ‘Down Like That’ attracted Rick Ross and Lil Baby, a feat he thanks his many fan bases for:

 His latest single, ‘Wake Up Call’, comes with an Austin Powers-esque music video and stars Trippie Redd, complete with ‘Mini-Trippie’ à la Verne Troyer’s Mini-Me.
 The Ohio rapper’s recruitment can be considered another coup from the US talent pool.
 JJ certainly views it that way:

 “My guy got Trippie Redd on the track when I asked for him.
 It’s a simple conversation, they know who I am.
 And now my song is in his top 5 on Spotify.
 My huge fan base can do that for people, no one else is doing that.
 It allows me to work with who I want to work with.”